-An airbrush gun saves a lot of time when painting miniatures in plastic model making.
-At the same time, it is so uncomplicated to handle that even with little practice, professional results can be achieved.
-Smooth transitions, camouflage patterns and accentuations are quickly achieved; extensive areas ready for weathering after just a few minutes.
-Larger quantities of figures, vehicles and buildings can be completed in a short time and motivate new Revell model building projects.
+An airbrush gun saves an enormous amount of time when painting miniatures in plastic model making.
+At the same time, it is so easy to use that professional results can be achieved with just a little practice.
+Smooth transitions, camouflage patterns and accentuations are quickly completed; extensive surfaces are ready for weathering after just a few minutes.
+Larger quantities of figures, vehicles and buildings can be completed in a short time and motivate new projects in Revell model building.

 How does the airbrush process work?